dannyxdripp/VangaurdVPN/README.md

 Sync Developments ©(2021-2024) Founder

-# Update log 4 (v5.0.5): Security Changes
+# Update log 5 (v1 - REFRESH): Security Changes and VPN refresh!

-1. New password is 3598

-2. Haven't changed much, less errors (i think) but theres a slight delay on loading
+1. Now called VangaurdVPN®️

+2. New login and user security also a new "Failed Login" screen

-3. Addressed a security issue that had to be implemented
+3. Addressed some security issues

+4. New complier

+5. Servers now auto-update periodically for maximum security!

-# TO BE ADDED NEXT UPDATE:
+# TO DO LIST:

 1. Automated user verification
-2. Accounts + passwords??
+2. Accounts + passwords?? ✅
-3. Automatic VPN renewal (not paid)
+3. Automatic VPN renewal (not paid) ✅
 4. Premium VPN version??